SharkEzz/YeePHP/README.md

  - Require the composer autoloader (if it is not done yet)
  - Instantiate a new Yeelight object
  - Use it!

+### Testing

+If you want to test this library, make sure you have a working Yeelight RGB light in your local network.
+You juste have to set the `$ip` variable in the `LightTest.php` file in the `tests` folder.
+Then just run the PHPUnit executable: `./vendor/bin/phpunit`

 ### Currently implemented methods
  - [x] Set the color (RGB) of the light